lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  4. A small SAMP panel just below the Current Table Properties panel.
           The "Display table cell data" icon is indicated by a blue circle.

-    The main TOPCAT window with the newly created table -- which is holding the results from the ADQL -- highlighted in blue in the Table List panel.
+    **Figure 3:** The main TOPCAT window with the newly created table -- which is holding the results from the ADQL -- highlighted in blue in the Table List panel.
 The "Display table cell data" icon is indicated by a blue circle.

 **1.5.** View the contents of the TOPCAT Table Browser window that has opened.
 For this simple query, there are only 10 entries; the whole content of this table